-- 1. The meeting is held during those noninstructional times identified by the Superintendent or designee for noncurricular student groups, clubs, or organizations to meet.
-"Noninstructional time" means time set aside by the school before actual classroom instruction begins or after actual classroom instruction ends.
-"Noncurricular student groups" are those student groups, clubs, or organizations that do not directly relate to the curriculum. - 2.
+- The meeting is held during those non-instructional times identified by the Superintendent or designee for noncurricular student groups, clubs, or organizations to meet.
+Non-instructional time means time set aside by the school before actual classroom instruction begins or after actual classroom instruction ends.
+Non-curricular student groups are those student groups, clubs, or organizations that do not directly relate to the curriculum. - 2.
+All non-curriculum related student groups that are not District sponsored receive substantially the same treatment.
 The meeting is student-initiated, meaning that the request is made by a student(s). - 3.
 Attendance at the meeting is voluntary. - 4.
 The school will not sponsor the meeting. - 5.
 School employees are present at religious meetings only in a non-participatory capacity. - 6.
 The meeting and/or any activities during the meeting do not materially or substantially interfere with the orderly conduct of educational activities. - 7.
 Non-school persons do not direct, conduct, control, or regularly attend the meetings. - 8.
 The school retains its authority to maintain order and discipline. - 9.
-All noncurriculum related student groups that are not District sponsored receive substantially the same treatment. - 10.
-A school staff member or other responsible adult is present in a supervisory capacity. - 11.
+A school staff member or other responsible adult is present in a supervisory capacity. - 10.
 The Superintendent or designee approves the meeting or series of meetings.